Technology

 Neuralink and Neural Lace

-Using “syringe-injectable electronics” Harvard University’s Charles Lieber and his team at Lieber Labs invented neural laces “on simple but radical concept: injecting a biocompatible polymer scaffold mesh with attached microelectronic devices into the brain via syringe,” according to computer scientist, author, and futurist Raymond Kurzweil’s website.
+Using “syringe-injectable electronics” Harvard University’s Charles Lieber and his team at Lieber Labs invented neural laces “on a simple but radical concept: injecting a biocompatible polymer scaffold mesh with attached microelectronic devices into the brain via syringe,” according to computer scientist, author, and futurist Raymond Kurzweil’s website.

 “The input-output connection of the mesh electronics can be connected to standard electronics devices (for voltage insertion or measurement, for example), allowing the mesh-embedded devices to be individually addressed and used to precisely stimulate or record individual neural activity,” Kurzweil’s team reported.